The problem

 Fix 3: offload the sync client to a thread pool

-Here is the thing I kept missing. supabase-py is a synchronous client.
-Every .execute() is a regular blocking call.
-Calling it from an async function does not make it non-blocking; it runs at the line where await would usually yield.
+Here's the thing I kept missing: supabase-py is a synchronous client, so every .execute() is a plain blocking call, and calling it from an async function doesn't magically make it non-blocking; it just runs right at the line where await would normally yield.

-When my ten workers each called .execute() inside their async with semaphore, they were not overlapping DB I/O. Each worker took the event loop, held it for a 30-100ms round trip, then released it.
-Ten workers "running concurrently" actually executed their DB calls one after another.
+When my ten workers each called .execute() inside their async with semaphore, they weren't overlapping any DB I/O at all.
+Each worker grabbed the event loop, held it for a 30-100ms round trip, then released it, so ten workers "running concurrently" were really executing their DB calls one after another.
 Pure theater.

-asyncio.to_thread fixes this by handing the sync call to Python's default thread pool executor:
+asyncio.to_thread fixes this by handing the sync call off to Python's default thread pool executor:

 upsert_query = supabase.table("job_postings").upsert(